 The local airlines generally try to be accommodating, yet there’s only so much space on a tiny airplane.
 There’s a decent chance that excess and oversize baggage fees will be applied, and if the flight’s at full capacity, items may be delayed to another flight.

 These adventures begin by loading a boat with all of the kite gear and refreshments, and traveling to a great launch point, often on an uninhabited island.
 Kiters set up and take off, the pumps and bags are reloaded, and the support boat follows the group downwind.

-A kite safari is simply a lot of fine.
+A kite safari is simply a lot of fun.
 You’ll be able to race through the islands if you’d like, or you can take time exploring the coves and channels.
 Wildlife abounds, which simply adds to the experience.